ihfandicahyo/proton-aosp-stuff/README.md

 ## Compatibility

-Compatible with Android 14 (i.e not costum vendor: MIUI, OneUI, etc).
+Compatible with Android 15 (i.e not costum vendor: MIUI, OneUI, etc).
 This fixes some issues in third-party apps, such Firefox falling back to Fira Sans instead of using the new fonts.

 Additionally, Roboto will be used as a fallback for characters not supported by Inter.
 A fallback variant and registering it as a proper fallback rather than modifying the Inter font itself.
 As a result, most text will be rendered with the original Inter font, and unsupported characters will still be displayed with proper metrics and hinting.

-Tested on LineageOS-21 YSL
+Tested on LineageOS 22.1.